-7. Experimental results
+10. Experimental results

-The G-LeaSel model, proposed in the preceding sections was analyzed on a test bed built from Open Mosix enabled systems for the following parameters - System throughput, Scalability and Average time taken for Hacking.
+The Grid-P-LeaSel model, proposed in the preceding sections was analyzed on a test bed built from Open Mosix enabled systems for the following parameters - System throughput, Scalability and Average time taken for Hacking.
 The results obtained were interpreted and are presented below.
 Throughput of the model refers to the total amount of data transferred in a given unit of time.
 It is affected by communication overheads within the system.
 Scalability is the ability of the model to adjust its performance suitably at different concentrations of users.
-Scalability of G-LeaSel is analyzed based on the group formation scenarios, proposed in section IV.
+Scalability of Grid-P-LeaSel is analyzed based on the group formation scenarios.
 Average time taken for Hacking is the average time needed by the hacker to disrupt multicast services, by carrying out various kinds of attacks.